CoderOphilia/DataFile/README.md

 We can replace the missing value by using the datframe.replace(missing_value, new_value)
 1. For replacing, first we have to normalize the data. mean = df["normalized-loses"].mean()
 2. df["normalized-loses"].replace(np.nan.mean)
+.replace(A, B, inplace = True)
+to replace A by B.

 # Data Formatting
 - Data is usually colected from different places and stored in different formats
 - Bringing data into a common standard of expression allows users to make meaningful comparison

+# Correcting Data types
+- use dataframe.dtypes() to identify data type
+- To convert data types: use dataframe.astype() to convert data type
+- Example convert data type to integer in column "price"
+- df["price"] = df["price"].astype("int")

 # Data Normalization
 Normalization enables a fairer comparison between the different features.
 It make sure that the features have the same impact and it is also important for computtational reasons.

+- It helps to make sure that the range of the data is consistent

 ## Methods of normalizating data
 1. Simple feature scaling: This method makes the value range betwwen 0 and 1
 2. Min-Max method